Answers to Frequently Asked Questions

-School choice is the term for public education options in the United States.
+School choice is the term used to describe a school system where families can choose to send their child to a school other than their neighborhood assigned school.
 Traditionally, students are assigned to their public school by the location of their family residence.
-School choice allows families to apply to attend the public school that best fits their child’s need.
+School choice allows families to apply to attend the public school that best fits their child’s needs.

 Is Oakland a school choice district?

 Yes, Oakland families can choose to apply to attend either a traditional public school or a charter public school.
 Of the approximately 130 public schools in Oakland, 2/3 are district-run schools and 1/3 are charter public schools.
 Oakland Enrolls provides the charter application for most of the city’s charter public schools.

 Why are there two separate applications to enroll in Oakland public schools - District (OUSD) and charters?

 District schools (OUSD) have had a common application process for all of their schools for some time.
 Oakland Enrolls was created in 2016 as part of an effort to unify enrollment across the city, and thus far has successfully created a central application process across 95% of charter schools, making a one-stop shop for charter applications.
 Some believe that a single application for both charter and district public schools would simplify enrollment for all parents, especially those without the time, money, or privilege to navigate multiple public school options with different application deadlines and processes.
 Interest in unified enrollment for Oakland’s charter and district public school remains — let us know if you agree there should be one system; we’ll pass the message along.

 So "public schools" include both district (OUSD) AND charter schools?